NikitaKrotenko/Titanic/README.md

 # Titanic
-Models used: XGBoost, Keras, LightGBM, Catboost.
+Models used: XGBoost, Keras, LightGBM, Catboost
 Besides: Optuna for hyperparameter optimization, and SMOTE for balancing